 The statutory biodiversity metric should be used to calculate biodiversity losses and gains for terrestrial and intertidal habitats and can be used to inform any development project.
 We refer you to [Calculate biodiversity value with the statutory biodiversity metric](#) for more information.
-For small development sites, [The Small Sites Metric](#) may be used.
+For minor development sites, [The Small Sites Metric](#) may be used where these sites meet the criteria to use this Small Sites Metric.
 This is a simplified version of the statutory biodiversity metric and is designed for use where certain criteria are met.